-The Message of Lourdes « Catholic Insight
+The Salvific Message of Lourdes « Catholic Insight

 Our Lady of Lourdes is one of the few ‘visions’ of the Virgin Mary to be placed in the public Liturgical calendar of the universal Church, along with her appearances at Fatima and Guadalupe.
-All three have in common that the visionaries were simple, unlettered peasants, the anawim, the ‘poor of the Earth’, humble, expecting not much from life, faithful to the Church, pious and morally pure – and all of them went on to become saints themselves.
-As the priest says in Franz Werfel’s adaptation of the story – which our College just presented to wide acclaim – once one has seen the Blessed Virgin – a veritable glimpse of heaven – how can one return to a secular, worldly life?
+All three have in common that the visionaries to whom Our Lady manifested herself were simple, unlettered peasants, the anawim, the ‘poor of the Earth’, humble, expecting not much from life, faithful to the Church, pious and morally pure – and all of them went on to become saints.
+As the priest says in Franz Werfel’s adaptation of the story – the play adaptation of which our College year presented in 2020 – once one has seen the Blessed Virgin, a veritable glimpse of heaven, how can one return to a secular, worldly life?

 On a cold winter day in 1858 in the south of France – looking outside at the frigid temperatures here in Canada, I realize that ‘cold’ is a rather relative term – the Virgin Mary appeared to fourteen-year old unlettered peasant girl, Bernadette Soubirous, as she was gathering firewood with her siblings near the town dump as Massabielle, outside the little village of Lourdes, nestled in the foothill of the Pyrenees.
 In her own simple and guileless words: